eficode-academy/helm-katas/helm-chart-with-parameters.md

 **Parameterize the Container Image**

-Next let's also parameterize the container repository and the tag, change:
+Next let's also parameterize the container repository and the tag.

+- change:

 ```yaml
 apiVersion: apps/v1